-Q10: Supplier A, a Malaysian oil company, received an order from B, an overseas company, to buy crude oil.
-Instead of delivering the crude oil to B, A asked C who is his business associate in Europe to deliver on his behalf.
-At the same time, C also has an agreement to deliver crude oil to D, a company located in Malaysia.
-Both A and C agreed to swap the supply of crude oil which is of similar quantity and quality.
-What is GST treatment for the swapping of supply of crude oil which involved an out of scope supply and a local supply as shown in Figure 2 below?
+- Q11.
+Supplier A, a Malaysian oil company, received an order from B, an overseas company, to buy crude oil.
+Instead of delivering the crude oil directly to B, A asked C, another crude oil supplier, who instructed his business associate in Europe to deliver on his behalf.
+At the same time, C also has an agreement to deliver crude oil of similar quantity and quality to D, a company located in Malaysia.
+Both A and C agreed to swap the supply of such crude oil.
+What is the GST treatment for the swapping of supply of crude oil which involved an out of scope supply and a local supply as shown in Figure 2 below? - A11.
+The transaction between A and D is a local supply.
+Thus, it is a taxable supply and is subject to GST at a standard rate.
+A charges GST on the supply made to D but issues tax invoice to C (U.K).
+Assuming that C (U.K) is registered for GST, he is entitled to input tax credit.
+For the supply made to D, C (U.K) is required to charge GST on the supply in which D is entitled to claim as input tax credit if D is registered under GST.
+If C is not registered under GST, he is not entitled to input tax credit and not required to charge GST on the supply.
+The transaction between C and B is outside of Malaysia and is regarded as an out of scope supply.
+It is not subject to GST.